algorithmica-org/algorithmica/content/english/hpc/profiling/events.md

 ### Profiling with perf

-There are many profilers and other performance analysis tools.
-The one we will mostly rely on in this book is [perf](https://perf.wiki.kernel.org/), which is a statistical profiler available in the Linux kernel.
+Performance analysis tools that rely on the event sampling techniques described above are called *statistical profilers*.
+There are many of them, but the one we will mainly use in this book is [perf](https://perf.wiki.kernel.org/), which is a statistical profiler shipped with the Linux kernel.
 On non-Linux systems, you can use [VTune](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/vtune-profiler.html#gs.cuc0ks) from Intel, which provides roughly the same functionality for our purposes.
-It is available for free, although it is a proprietary software for which you need to refresh a community license every 90 days, while perf is free as in freedom.
+It is available for free, although it is proprietary, and you need to refresh your community license every 90 days, while perf is free as in freedom.

-Perf is a command-line application that generates reports based on live execution of programs.
+Perf is a command-line application that generates reports based on the live execution of programs.
 It does not need the source and can profile a very wide range of applications, even those that involve multiple processes and interaction with the operating system.

 For explanation purposes, I have written a small program that creates an array of a million random integers, sorts it, and then does a million binary searches on it: